Nino-cunei/uruk/docs/transcription.md

     1(N24')
     4(LAGAB~a)

-We store he number before the brackets in a feature called *repeat*.
+We store the number before the brackets in a feature called *repeat*.
 Within the brackets you find the *grapheme*, possibly augmented with *prime* and *variants* and *modifiers*.

+Modifiers may also occur after the closing bracket of a repeat.

 After the closing bracket the repeated grapheme may be augmented with *flags*.

+A modifier is generally stored in the feature *modifier*.
+But a modifier within the brackets of a repeat is stored in the feature *rmodifier*.
+In this way you can distinguish between the two cases later on.

 ### Ordinary signs ###